clue/reactphp-socks/README.md

 This library supports username/password authentication for SOCKS5 servers as defined in [RFC 1929](http://tools.ietf.org/html/rfc1929).

-On the client side, simply set your username and password to use for authentication (see below).
+On the client side, simply pass your username and password to use for authentication (see below).
 For each further connection the client will merely send a flag to the server indicating authentication information is available.